Anger, Driving, And Impulse Control: How To Keep Your Cool On The Road

 Give yourself enough time

-A potential cause of anger while driving is feeling rushed due to traffic, construction, or other drivers.
 If you're short on time while driving to your destination, you may feel frustrated if you come across a situation that slows you down, which might cause you to drive in a more hurried, risky way.

 Traffic is not always predictable, even if you're using an app.
-To adhere to traffic safety standards and avoid rushing, give yourself a buffer.
-Look up the route you'll take ahead of time so that you know how long the drive will be, then try to give yourself up to 40 minutes extra to arrive.
+To adhere to traffic safety standards and avoid rushing, consider giving yourself a buffer.
+Look up the route you'll take ahead of time so that you know how long the drive will be, and then try to give yourself up to 40 minutes extra to arrive.
 You may have to plan your at-home schedule around this extra time.
 For example, try to shower earlier or put your clothes out for the day before you sleep at night.

 Be understanding